-Anonymous, Jeremy Barnard, Mark Barnard, Joan Beavan, Paul Beddis, Mike Bendall, Jill Bennett, Robin Berks, Rowan Berks, Peter Blake, Brian Buckland, Trevor Bullock, A Caldwell, Charles Carr, Richard Chambers, Shane Cherry, David Cooke, Gerald Cooke, John Court, Terry Darrington, Alec Davis, Allan Edwards, David James Evans, Graham Firth, Robin Fyffe, Bill Gilmour, Daren Green, Raymond Grolimund, Katherine Haines, Ian Hale, Ann Hall, Stuart Harrold, Jerry Hatch, Tony Haynes, Nick Hill, Kevin Horrobin, Bob Howell, Tim Humphries, Roger Imm, Dennis King, Phil King, Derek Knibbs, John Lewis, Trevor Knight, Keith Marfell, Adrian Meek, Sean Mills, Jeff Morgan, Bernard Morris, Fred Niblett, Robert Parkinson (also behalf of the late Don Parkinson), Ruth Patterson, K A Phillips, Nora Powell, Chris Rawlings, Brian Reeves, David Sanderson, Graham Spencer, Mike Stevenson, David Stokes, Ken Syme, Keith Taylor, Arthur Thomas, Hugh Thomas, Bob Turner, Charlie Walker, Roy Watkins, David Wear, Graham Whitaker, John Whitney, Keith Wilding, Colin Williams, Geoff Williams, Ula Woolley, Dave Wood, Don Wood.
+Anonymous, Jeremy Barnard, Mark Barnard, Joan Beavan, Paul Beddis, Mike Bendall, Jill Bennett, Robin Berks, Rowan Berks, Peter Blake, Brian Buckland, Trevor Bullock, A Caldwell, Charles Carr, Richard Chambers, Shane Cherry, David Cooke, Gerald Cooke, John Court, Terry Darrington, Alec Davis, Allan Edwards, David James Evans, Graham Firth, Robin Fyffe, Bill Gilmour, Daren Green, Raymond Grolimund, Katherine Haines, Ian Hale, Ann Hall, Stuart Harrold, Jerry Hatch, Tony Haynes, Nick Hill, Kevin Horrobin, Bob Howell, Tim Humphries, Roger Imm, Dennis King, Phil King, Derek Knibbs, John Lewis, Trevor Knight, Keith Marfell, Adrian Meek, Sean Mills, Jeff Morgan, Bernard Morris, Fred Niblett, Robert Parkinson (also behalf of the late Don Parkinson), Bob Parsons, Ruth Patterson, K A Phillips, Nora Powell, Chris Rawlings, Brian Reeves, David Sanderson, Graham Spencer, Mike Stevenson, David Stokes, Ken Syme, Keith Taylor, Arthur Thomas, Hugh Thomas, Bob Turner, Charlie Walker, Roy Watkins, David Wear, Graham Whitaker, John Whitney, Keith Wilding, Colin Williams, Geoff Williams, Ula Woolley, Dave Wood, Don Wood.